khoubyari/spring-boot-rest-example/README.md

 The service is just a simple hotel review REST service.
 It uses an in-memory database (H2) to store the data.
 You can also do with a relational database like MySQL or PostgreSQL.
 If your database connection properties work, you can call some REST endpoints defined in ```com.khoubyari.example.api.rest.hotelController``` on **port 8090**. (see below)

+The updated version also adds another simple REST service for cars that is backed by **DynamoDB**.
+Once you set up DynamoDB locally (or configure remote access in the application.yml file), you can run the service and try both the /hotels (relational DB backing) and the /cars (DynamoDB backing).

 More interestingly, you can start calling some of the operational endpoints (see full list below) like ```/metrics``` and ```/health``` (these are available on **port 8091**)

 You can use this sample service to understand the conventions and configurations that allow you to create a DB-backed RESTful service.
 Once you understand and get comfortable with the sample app you can add your own services following the same patterns as the sample service.